HIS 225: BRITISH COLUMBIA HISTORY

 20% |

-23% |
+|

-Second Half Notes |
+Second Half Homework Portfolio |

 20% |

-Class Participation |
+Class Contributions and Participation |

 a) Letter Of Introduction (1%)

 Write a short letter of introduction to me at the beginning of the semester.
 This should be at least one hundred words in length and is designed to give me a beginning idea of who you are and how I might best serve you as a teacher, and to provide me with an opening snapshot of the class as a whole.
 You need not use the following questions as direct cues but they may be helpful.
 Who are you?
 Where are you from?
 How might you begin to describe your community and what life is like there if you've come to NIC from far away?
 What are your interests?
 Why are you taking this course?
 What are your thoughts and reflections as you begin this particular course?
 Are there topics associated with the course that you know will be of potential interest?
 Do you have any questions, concerns, or suggestions?
 This is an assignment I ask of students in each of my classes.
 If you are enrolled in more than one class with me this semester, a single letter of introduction will suffice, but perhaps mention something about each of the courses.
 If you have taken a class with me before, please update what you sent me before and send me a new letter of introduction.
-Submit your Letter of Introduction to me through the Blackboard Learn site ( https://learn.nic.bc.ca).
+Submit your Letter of Introduction to me as a hard copy in class or through Brightspace (

-b) Mapping Vancouver Island (21%)
+https://mycourses.nic.bc.ca/ ).b) Mapping Vancouver Island (20%)

 You will learn about B.C.
 History through researching the origins of place names of different towns and geographic features.
 The completed project will take the form of a Powerpoint presentation outlining the history of the various place names.
 I hope that your research will serve as a gateway into exploring the broad sweep of our local history; will further familiarize you with the geography of Vancouver Island and its surrounding islands; and will encourage discussion about the meaning and power associated with naming and mapping.